peter-mueller/drumlead/README.md

    - `export PATH=$PATH:/usr/local/go/bin`
 3. Change to example files directory: `cd doc`
 4. Run the tool: `drumlead test.md` or `drumlead *.md`
+   - you need to have `lilypond` (https://lilypond.org/index.de.html) on your path